 My personal experience, living in various countries and on several continents, is what convinced me of the importance of cultural understanding and cross-cultural communication as an important element of promoting a better future based on sensitivity and mutual tolerance.
 And this is the vision that led to the creation of Centro Tinku and that has been guiding our entreprise ever since.”

 In addition to running Centro Tinku, Dr. Decoster is Professor of Anthropology at the Universidad Nacional San Antonio Abad del Cusco (UNSAAC), president and founder of the non-profit organization Asociación Kuraka, and a National Geographic Expeditions Expert.

 THE NAME “TINKU”

 In Quechua, Tinku means “encounter”.
-Since its creation in 2003, the aim of Centro Tinku has been to share a common passion for Andean culture: We thus invite people from everywhere to come and learn more about Peru and its cultural richness.
+Since its creation in 2003, the aim of Centro Tinku has been to share a common passion for Andean culture.
+We thus invite people from the world over, to come and learn more about Peru and its cultural richness.

 OUR EXPERT STAFF